hemashushu/hemashushu.github.io/src/content/posts/2023-01-06-risc-v-development-using-qemu-part-1-minimal-linux/index.en.md

 <!-- /code_chunk_output -->

-## 1. Why not use the actual RISC-V hardware?
+## 1. Why not use the real RISC-V hardware?

 The RISC-V ISA has become popular in recent years due to its ease of learning and implementation, and the RISC-V toolchains are now quite mature.
 However, high-performance, stable and affordable RISC-V chips are still missing as of 2023.